-Video recordings are made using the Transport View of Channel 1 or 2.
+Video recordings are made using the Transport View of Channel 1 (2100) or Channel 1 & 2 (2200).
 These channels can record or play clips, but not both at the same time.
-Channels 3 and 4 are playback only.
+On the 2100, Channel 2 is playback only.
 The following steps are used to make a recording.
 Most configuration settings can be skipped once a workflow is established.
-Channel 1 is used below as an example; all instructions apply equally to channel 2.
+Channel 1 is used below as an example; all instructions apply equally to channel 2 (Model dependent).